Australia's Premier Eating & Drinking Festival.

 Tasting Australia started in 1997 as a media focussed festival, led by Ian Parmenter and the Consuming Passions team.
 In 2014 the event took a new direction with the management brought within Events South Australia (ESA) – the South Australian Government’s major events arm – under the leadership of chef and television personality Simon Bryant, wine expert Paul Henry and Australian food icon Maggie Beer as patron.

-Today the festival is led by Jock Zonfrillo and Simon Bryant with Cheong Liew as patron.
+Today the festival is led by Simon Bryant and Nick Stock, with Cheong Liew as patron.

 Showcasing the best of the country alongside the home-grown heroes - be they chefs, winemakers, producers, restaurateurs or other – Tasting Australia brings together a full-bodied, locally grown program of activity.